OlivierPaulo/DDChallenges/README.md

 ### Exercice 1 (ex1)

-Here, the objective is to fully create using _Terraform_ an infrastructure containing the following elements :
+Here, the objective is to fully create, using _Terraform_, an infrastructure containing the following elements :

 An AWS `VPC` where :
 > Only Ports **80**, **443** and **22** are open to **Internet**.
-> Create an `EC2 machine` (smallest one possible) which has access to an `RDS machine` (db engine : `postgres`, smallest one possible).
+  Create an `EC2 machine` (smallest one possible) which has access to an `RDS machine` (db engine : `postgres`, smallest one possible).
 The RDS machine is not publicly available.

 You will find in this [README](https://github.com/OlivierPaulo/DDChallenges/tree/main/Terraform/ex1#terraform-basics) the explanation on how I build this infrascture using Terraform